 When a derivative is designated as a hedging instrument, to hedge the exposure of variability in cash flows attributable to a particular risk associated with a recognized asset or liability, the effective portion of changes in the fair value of the derivative is recognized in other comprehensive income and presented in the hedging reserve in equity.
-Any ineffective portion of changes in the fair value of the derivative is recognized immediately in profit and loss account.
+Any ineffective portion of changes in the fair value of the derivative is recognized in the fair value of the derivative portion of changes in the fair value of the derivative portion of changes in the fair value of the derivative portion of changes in the fair value of the derivative is recognized immediately in profit and loss account.